stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 - The Dossier formatting requirements are _**absolutely requirements**_.
 Format it **exactly** as shown in the template or you'll have to revise those portions.
 - Keep a list of students you've impacted very positively.
 You'll need letter volunteers.
 - Don't be afraid to ask for advice or assistance from anyone in a leadership role, existing promoted Instructors, or peers.
 We all want to help!
 - The Candidate Statement is daunting and important.
 It needs to _sell you_ to the promotion committees, but don't be afraid to make it uniquely **yours**.
-It is, after all, **your** statement
+It is, after all, **your** statement.
 - Include all course improvements, pedagogy developments, and 'cool stuff' from your courses in the curriculum contributions section.

 ## FAQ